Skip to Main Content

 The size of auto insurance settlements in Alberta have surged 116% over the past 10 years, according to GISA data.
 As a result, Alberta drivers now pay over three times more in their insurance premiums for costs associated with legal fees and litigation following collisions than drivers in other Canadian provinces.

 “We need to have an honest conversation about why premiums are increasing and what can be done about it,” said Aaron Sutherland, Vice-President, Pacific and Western, Insurance Bureau of Canada (IBC).
 “It’s critical that those injured in a collision receive the benefits they need to recover.
-But personal injury lawyers are increasingly using aggressive marketing tactics and advertising to encourage collision victims to make frivolous claims.
-These claims affect the cost of auto insurance for all Albertans.”
+However, some personal injury lawyers are increasingly using aggressive marketing tactics and advertising which may encourage collision victims to make frivolous claims.
+These claims affect the cost of auto insurance for everyone.”

 A recent report by professional services firm MNP confirmed the trends in lawsuits and legal fees, finding that between 2018 and 2022: